 It publishes detailed lists of these suppliers, along with findings from audits.
 The brand publications about its supply chain include aspects such as forced labor, gender equality, and freedom of association.

 Soon after, Patagonia made significant strides in this area, now securing living wages for workers at key stages of production.
+Currently 39% of Patagonia’s factories are paying living wages, so there is still work to be done here.

 Animal Welfare